 For those lobbyists who must register and report under the law, the key to complying is in keeping detailed records of all funds received and spent for lobbying.
 Once registered, lobbyists file monthly reports of their activity until their registration expires or is terminated.
 A report must be filed even if the lobbyist did not lobby and therefore has no activity to disclose for a particular month.
-Reports are considered filed as of the date of the postmark, hand delivery to PDC or, if filed electronically, on the file transfer date.

 Attempting to influence the passage or defeat of any legislation by the legislature of the state of Washington, or the adoption or rejection of any rule, standard, rate, or otherwise legislative enactment of any state agency under the state Administrative Procedure Act, chapter 34.05 RCW.

 Neither lobby nor lobbying includes an association’s or other organization’s act of communicating with the members of that association or organization.